cs573-21s/02-datavis-7ways/README.md

 # Achievements

 ## Technical Achievements
 - **Made a website with bar charts comparing the results** Bar charts showing the ranking comparisons of different groups.
-Rank by ease of use, quality of documentation, size of file, built in features, dynamicness (how much you can customize), hackiness, vibe
+Rank by learnability/documentation, file size, built in features, customization, hackiness,and visual appeal
 - **Imputed values for the MPG NA instead of skipping them** I noticed the only two NA values in the MPG column were for 8 cylinder Ford cars.
 So I wrote a quick Python script, [imputeMPG.py](https://github.com/acnolan/02-datavis-7ways-1/blob/main/imputeMPG.py) in this repo, to calculate the average MPG of 8 cylinder Fords, I then used that imputed value in the place of the 2 NA values in the visualizations.
 The resulting value was approximately 14.335.

 ## Design Achievements